People who do not have diabetes can produce insulin naturally. On the other hand, people with type 2 diabetes can not make enough insulin.

 Several factors can contribute to the symptoms of food.
 It is likely that people who experience physiological stress experience postprandial hyperglycemia.
 This is because when your body is under stress, it releases several hormones, which can increase your blood glucose levels.

-Diabetes mellitus is one of the main causes of food.
-This is because patients with diabetes mellitus do not produce enough insulin to absorb and process sugar (glucose) in the blood.
+Diabetes mellitus is one of the leading causes of food.
+Patients with diabetes mellitus do not produce enough insulin to absorb and process sugar (glucose) in the blood.

-When your blood sugar level is high, you may feel a cloudy head, which can make concentrating and concentrating difficult.
+When your blood sugar level is high, you may feel a cloudy head, making concentrating and concentrating difficult.

 You can also get cranky or feel nervous.
-If you experience any of these symptoms, it is important that you seek medical attention immediately.
-If left untreated, high blood sugar can cause health complications, such as heart disease and stroke.
+If you experience these symptoms, you must seek medical attention immediately.
+High blood sugar can cause health complications, such as heart disease and stroke if left untreated.

 The following are signs and symptoms of postprandial hyperglycemia: